 History, Culture and Religion Behind Han Dynasty Art

 Patricia Buckley Ebrey of the University of Washington wrote: “The Chinese imperial period began with the unification of China in 221 B.C. by the state of Qin and the consolidation of a huge empire under the succeeding Han dynasty (206 B.C. - AD 220).
 Consolidating the empire involved not merely geographical expansion, but also bringing together and reconciling the ideas and practices that had developed in the different states.
 The new state incorporated elements of Legalism, Daoism, and Confucianism in its ideology but the officials who administered the state came to be identified more and more with Confucian learning.
 Reflecting the development of religious practices during the Warring States period, Han art and literature are rich in references to spirits, portents, myths, the strange, and the powerful.
 [Source: Patricia Buckley Ebrey, University of Washington, depts.washington.edu/chinaciv /=]

 According to the National Palace Museum, Taipei: “During the Han Dynasty Chinese civilization underwent enormous change.
 Politically, there was the end of feudalism and the emergence of the fountainhead of the imperial system.
 Socially, the strict hierarchy was crumbling in the face of increasing egalitarianism.
 Ideologically, studies especially catering to the nobility broadened to a wider, richer pool of knowledge to which all scholars could contribute.
 Finally, the Confucian school of thought ultimately prevailed and was endorsed by the government.
 Culturally, the era still placed focus on the practice of rites and ceremonies for the spirits, but it also represents the last gasp in the use of bronze ritual objects as cultural symbols.
 Replacing them were various objects of daily life that highlighted the utilitarian, pluralistic, and lively aspects of the people.
 From a broader perspective, such "traditions" that persisted and survived to impact the ensuing development of Chinese civilization actually originated in the Ch'in (221-207 B.C.) and Han (206 B.C.-220 C.E.) period.
 Indeed, it was truly a pivotal time of transition from the "classic" to "tradition".
 [Source: National Palace Museum, Taipei npm.gov.tw \=/ ]

-Han bronze “During the Ch'in and Han, bronze and jade objects were still considered valuables reserved for the upper echelons of society.
+Han bronze “During the Qin and Han, bronze and jade objects were still considered valuables reserved for the upper echelons of society.
 The sword, knife, seal, and jade ornaments, as well as a bronze mirror, were what a gentleman would carry on him.
 Everyday objects used by people of different classes include “vessels for cooking food, such as "ting", "tseng", and "yen"; containers for drinks, such as "tsun", "ho", "hu" and cups; water vessels, such as "chien" and "p'an"; lamps for providing light; "po-shan" censers for making the air fragrant; and sheep-shaped weights for holding things down. \=/

 Examples of Art from the Han Dynasty

-Description of Rubbing of detail of hunting scene from lintel relief: (Height: 11.2 centimeters, length: 19.9 centimeters, width: 8.8 centimeters) by the National Palace Museum, Taipei: “In Han architecture, lintels were used to distribute the weight of a structure down to the posts.
+Rubbing of detail of a hunting scene from lintel relief is 11.2 centimeters tall, 19.9 centimeters long and 8.8 centimeters wide.
+“In Han architecture, lintels were used to distribute the weight of a structure down to the posts.
 This type of repetitive post and lintel system was often used to build underground tomb vaults.
 The individual members were pressed from clay to create the appropriate shape, decorated, and then fired to harden them.
 Rubbings in ink on paper placed over these pottery members with designs can be done to make it what looks like drawings, which is why they are often called "pictorial bricks."
 Many decorated tomb gates, walls, and ceilings have been found from the Han dynasty.
 This particular hunting scene is from an illustrated brick that once formed a lintel in a tomb.
 The delicate yet taut lines capture the pose of the tiger and the energy of the hunters.
 This tense and lively composition is complemented by the delicate and flowing forms and lines to give an almost cartoon-like effect. \=/

 Painting and Calligraphy in the Han Period